-using the convention $t_{(0)}:=0$ and denoting $d_k^i$ the number of deaths from cause $i$ observed at $t_{(k)}$.
-Naturally, the Kaplan-Meier curve $\widehat{S}(.)$ is computed without distinguishing between the causes of death: $\forall\,k\in\{1,\dots,K\}$, $d_k=d_k^1+d_k^2$.
-The Aalen-Johansen estimator is built by summing products of the Kaplan-Meier survival function and increments of the Nelson-Aalen cumulative hazard rate estimator (see \cite{aalen1978nonparametric}, \cite{nelson1969hazard} and \cite{nelson1972theory}).\\
+using the convention $t_{(0)}:=0$ and denoting by $d_k^i$ the number of deaths from cause $i$ observed at $t_{(k)}$.
+Naturally, the Kaplan-Meier curve $\widehat{S}(.)$ is computed without distinguishing between the causes of death, such that for $1\leq k\leq K$, $d_k=d_k^1+d_k^2$.
+The Aalen-Johansen estimator is built by summing the product of the Kaplan-Meier survival function and increments of the Nelson-Aalen cumulative hazard rate estimator, see \cite{aalen1978nonparametric}, \cite{nelson1969hazard} and \cite{nelson1972theory}.

-Counting process theory brings mathematical expressions of confidence intervals for the Aalen-Johansen estimator.
-The procedure used here is based on the Gray's estimator \cite{pintilie2006competing} for the CIF's variance, $\forall\,t>0$, $i\in\mathbb{S}^\dagger$:
+Counting process theory provides mathematical expressions of confidence intervals for the Aalen-Johansen estimator.
+The procedure used here is based on the Gray estimator \cite{pintilie2006competing} of the variance of the CIF, written for $t>0$, $i\in\mathbb{S}^\dagger$,